Bézout's theorem: Multiplicity

 The concept of multiplicity is fundamental for Bézout's theorem, as it allows having an equality instead of a much weaker inequality.

 Intuitively, the multiplicity of a common zero of several polynomials is the number of zeros into which the common zero can split when the coefficients are slightly changed.
 For example, a tangent to a curve is a line that cuts the curve at a point that splits in several points if the line is slightly moved.
 This number is two in general (ordinary points), but may be higher (three for inflection points, four for undulation points, etc.).
 This number is the "multiplicity of contact" of the tangent.

 This definition of a multiplicities by deformation was sufficient until the end of the 19th century, but has several problems that led to more convenient modern definitions: Deformations are difficult to manipulate; for example, in the case of a root of a univariate polynomial, for proving that the multiplicity obtained by deformation equals the multiplicity of the corresponding linear factor of the polynomial, one has to know that the roots are continuous functions of the coefficients.
 Deformations cannot be used over fields of positive characteristic.
-Moreover, there are cases where a convenient deformation is difficult to define (as in the case of more than two planes curves having a common intersection point), and even cases where no deformation is possible.
+Moreover, there are cases where a convenient deformation is difficult to define (as in the case of more than two plane curves having a common intersection point), and even cases where no deformation is possible.

 Currently, following Jean-Pierre Serre, a multiplicity is generally defined as the length of a local ring associated with the point where the multiplicity is considered.
 Most specific definitions can be shown to be special case of Serre's definition.